 I was only 70 points away from Foxwoods’ platinum level, with a 5X multiplier day approaching.
 My bankroll was not ready for a big play, but I couldn’t ignore this chance to level up at Foxwoods.
 So, I needed a plan.
 How much money would it take?
 Here’s how I figured it out.
 How To Plan Video Poker Sessions on Multipliers Days.

 vpFREE2 – Great Website for Video Poker Players

 To Plan Video Poker Sessions on Multipliers Days, I started at a well-respected website among video poker players. vpFREE2 provides tools to help serious video poker players extend their gaming dollar.
 The website includes a complete inventory of the best video poker at 502 casinos in the US and Canada.
-Also, vpFREE2 offers lots of useable information.
+Also, vpFREE2 offers lots of useful information.
 In this case, I was interested in the Foxwoods Rewards Club. vpFREE2 is kept up-to-date by members constantly updating changes after visits.
 So, I felt good starting my plan with this information.

 Foxwoods Rewards – Coin In To Earn points

 According to vpFREE2, $400 coin in = 1 reward credit (0.25%) on all video poker. $200 coin in = 1 reward credit (0.5%) on Slot Machines.
 This is not completely true since full pay in the High Limit rooms earned no points at all.
 I knew I would be playing quarters, so the previous reward information was a good place to start.

 What Is Coin In?